The Hurricane (1999 film): Lawsuit

 Former middleweight World Champion Joey Giardello sued the film's producers for libel over the depiction of his fight with Carter as a "racist fix."
 Giardello stated: "Virtually every boxing expert then and now will tell you I won the fight."
 Referee Robert Polis who scored the fight 72–66 in Giardello's favor stated: "They portrayed Joey Giardello as an incompetent fighter.
-I thought it was ludicrous."
+I thought it was ludicrous.".
+Even Carter himself agreed that Giardello was the rightful victor of the fight.

 Eventually, the case was settled out of court, with the producers paying the retired champion damages and with Jewison agreeing to make a statement on the DVD version that "Giardello no doubt was a great fighter."